temirlan-k/star-wars-catalog/README.md

     npm start
     ```

-The application will be available at `http://localhost:3000`.
+The application will be available at `http://localhost:3000` - front and `http://localhost:5000` - back.

 ## API Endpoints

 The backend API provides the following endpoints:

-- `GET /api/person`: Get a list of all characters.
+- `GET /api/people`: Get a list of all characters.
-- `GET /api/person/:id`: Get details of a specific character.
+- `GET /api/people/:id`: Get details of a specific character.
 - `GET /api/planets`: Get a list of all planets.
 - `GET /api/planets/:id`: Get details of a specific planet.
 - `GET /api/starships`: Get a list of all starships.